Xyclade/MachineLearning/Readme.md

 ```

 Given this feature bag, and a set of test data, we can start training the algorithm.
-For this we can chose a few different models: 'general',  'multinominal' and bernoulli.
-In this example we focus on the multinominal but feel free to try out the other model types as well.
+For this we can chose a few different models: 'general',  'multinomial' and Bernoulli.
+In this example we focus on the multinomial but feel free to try out the other model types as well.

 ```scala